beeliebub/Tweaks/README.md

 ## Configuration

 The plugin generates a `config.yml` on first startup.
-All enchantments require a server-side data pack to register the actual enchantment entries — the config simply maps each enchantment to its namespaced key in the data pack.
+All custom enchantments and their quality variants require a server-side data pack to register the actual enchantment entries — the config simply maps each base enchantment to its namespaced key in the data pack.
+Quality variants are discovered automatically from the `jass:{tier}_{name}` namespaced-key pattern (e.g. `jass:epic_fortune`).

 ```yaml
 # The maximum number of homes a player can set.